maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 make run_local
 ```

-### Exemples
+### Examples

 1. Behind another proxy service (ex: clouflare)

 You need to configure your Traefik to trust Forwarded headers by your front proxy
-In the exemple we use another instance of traefik with the container named cloudflare to simulate a front proxy
+In the example we use another instance of traefik with the container named cloudflare to simulate a front proxy

 The "internal" Traefik instance is configured to trust the cloudflare forward headers
 This helps Traefik choose the right IP of the client: see https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers